Skip to main content

 Frequently Asked Questions

-"USMCA extended in 2026?" is a prediction market on Polymarket where traders buy and sell "Yes" or "No" shares based on whether they believe this event will happen.
-The current crowd-sourced probability is 23% for "Yes."
-For example, if "Yes" is priced at 23¢, the market collectively assigns a 23% chance that this event will occur.
+"USMCA在2026年延期?" is a prediction market on Polymarket with 2 possible outcomes where traders buy and sell shares based on what they believe will happen.
+The current leading outcome is "USMCA 在2026年延長?" at 21%.
+Prices reflect real-time crowd-sourced probabilities.
+For example, a share priced at 21¢ implies that the market collectively assigns a 21% chance to that outcome.
 These odds shift continuously as traders react to new developments and information.
 Shares in the correct outcome are redeemable for $1 each upon market resolution.

-The resolution rules for "USMCA extended in 2026?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
+The resolution rules for "USMCA在2026年延期?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
 You can review the complete resolution criteria in the "Rules" section on this page above the comments.
 We recommend reading the rules carefully before trading, as they specify the precise conditions, edge cases, and sources that govern how this market is settled.